irenevlachou/variable-fonts-with-feature-variations/README.md

 } RVRN2;
 ```

-At this point we proceed normally and we generate a variable font with fontmaker command.
+At this point we proceed normally and we generate a variable font with fontmake command.

 ### Setting up the FeatureVariations conditions
 The variable font that we have has all the ingredients to support glyph substitutions apart from the conditions subtable.